 Most events that fail to deliver what the client had in mind start with a briefing that is too vague or incomplete.
 It’s not due to poor execution, the wrong venue, or disappointing entertainment.
 It’s because the foundation was flawed.

-A briefing is the agreement between what you want and what an agency delivers.
+A briefing is the agreement between what you want and what an agency creates.
 If that agreement is vague, everyone works harder but in different directions.
 The agency makes assumptions.
-The client has expectations that were never articulated.
-The result is an event that’s perfectly fine—but not what you had in mind.
+The client has expectations that were never explicitly stated.
+The result is an event that’s perfectly fine, but not what you had in mind.

 The five building blocks of a strong briefing